Controversies of Nestlé: Milk products and baby food

 Empty milk shelf in a Carrefour supermarket in China as a result of the scandal.

 In late September 2008, the Hong Kong government found melamine in a Chinese-made Nestlé milk product.
-Six infants died from kidney damage, and a further 860 babies were hospitalised.
+Six infants died from kidney damage, and a further 860 babies were hospitalized.
 The Dairy Farm milk was made by Nestlé's division in the Chinese coastal city Qingdao.
 Nestlé affirmed that all its products were safe and were not made from milk adulterated with melamine.
 On 2 October 2008, the Taiwan Health ministry announced that six types of milk powders produced in China by Nestlé contained low-level traces of melamine, and were "removed from the shelves".

 As of 2013, Nestlé has implemented initiatives to prevent contamination and utilizes what it calls a "factory and farmers" model that eliminates the middleman.
 Farmers bring milk directly to a network of Nestlé-owned collection centers, where a computerized system samples, tests, and tags each batch of milk.
 To reduce further the risk of contamination at the source, the company provides farmers with continuous training and assistance in cow selection, feed quality, storage, and other areas.
 In 2014, the company opened the Nestlé Food Safety Institute (NFSI) in Beijing that will help meet China's growing demand for healthy and safe food, one of the top three concerns among Chinese consumers.
 The NFSI announced it would work closely with authorities to help provide a scientific foundation for food-safety policies and standards, with support to include early management of food-safety issues and collaboration with local universities, research institutes and government agencies on food-safety.

-In an incident in 2015, weevils and fungus were found in Cerelac baby food.
+In an incident in 2015, weevils and fungus were found in Cerelac cereal, recommended for kids.

 In April 2024, an investigation by Public Eye, a Swiss NGO, and the International Baby Food Action Network (IBFAN) revealed that Nestlé's popular baby cereals and formulas sold in lower- and middle-income countries contained significantly higher amounts of added sugar compared to those sold in Europe and other developed nations.

+In January 2026, six babies became ill after consuming Nestlé baby food linked to a safety alert over possible cereulide contamination, which can cause vomiting and diarrhea.
+Nestlé has also received additional illness reports, though a direct link has not been confirmed.
+French authorities are investigating whether two infant deaths are connected.
+The company recalled affected products in early January and has since launched a global recall covering more than 60 countries.
+The recall covered over 800 products from more than 10 Nestlé factories, making it the largest recall in the company’s history.
+The contamination was reported to link to the Omega-6 (ARA) oil supplied by Cabio Biotech, a Chinese company based in Wuhan.